tormjens/anunablade/README.md

 Roots has this thing they call DOM Based routing.
 In Anunastart you can route your stuff in the same way, except we are using this awesome jQuery-plugin called [jquery-dom-router](https://github.com/tormjens/jquery-dom-router).

 It's kind of exactly the same, only it responds to live changes of classes on your `<body>`-tag and the syntax is way sexier.
 Check it out!

+## Blade

+Blade is the template language of the excellent Laravel framework.
+Anunablade bases all of its templates on it.